CHEER-Hub/cheerkf/docs/05b-CHEER_DesignSafe_DataUpload.md

     <li>Note: If you would like to create a new folder here, please contact the kf* manager first.</li>
     <li>Navigate to the folder corresponding to your project within your thrust’s folder.</li>
       <ul>
-      1. If you need to add a new folder for your project, click on “File” > “New Folder”
+      <li>If you need to add a new folder for your project, click on “File” > “New Folder”</li>
-      2. When naming the folder, you must adhere to the following:
+      <li>When naming the folder, you must adhere to the following:</li>
         <ul>
         <li>The name <b>must not have spaces</b>.
 Use capitalization or underscores to separate words (e.g., HousingInventoryProjection, housing_inventory_projection)</li>
         <li>Make the folder name concise yet descriptive (i.e. avoid unfamiliar arbitrary acronyms or generic descriptions)</li>